Eazy-E

-Born and raised in Compton, California, Wright had several legal troubles before founding Ruthless in 1987.
-After a short solo career with frequent collaboration with Ice Cube and Dr. Dre, they joined, forming N.W.A, later that year.
-N.W.A's debut studio album, Straight Outta Compton, was released in 1988.
-Controversial upon release, it is now ranked among the greatest and most influential albums ever.
-The group released its third and final studio album, Niggaz4Life, in 1991, and soon after disbanded.
+Born in Compton, California, Wright had several legal troubles before founding Ruthless in 1987.
+After a short solo career with frequent collaboration with Ice Cube and Dr. Dre, they (along with Arabian Prince) formed N.W.A together that same year, and DJ Yella and MC Ren were later recruited.
+The group debuted with the split/compilation album N.W.A. and the Posse (1987), which was followed by their debut studio album, Straight Outta Compton (1989).
+Controversial upon release, Straight Outta Compton is now ranked among the greatest and most influential albums ever.
+The group released its second and final studio album, Niggaz4Life, in 1991, and soon after disbanded.

-During N.W.A's splintering, largely by disputes over money, Eazy-E became embroiled in bitter rivalries with fellow group-members Ice Cube and Dr. Dre, who had departed for solo careers in 1989 and 1991, respectively.
-Resuming his solo career Eazy-E released two EPs, yet he remained more significant behind the scenes, signing and nationally debuting the rap group Bone Thugs-N-Harmony from 1993 to 1994.
-In 1995, Eazy-E was suddenly hospitalized and diagnosed with AIDS, and died due to its complications.
+During N.W.A's splintering, largely by disputes over money, Eazy-E became embroiled in bitter rivalries with Ice Cube and Dr. Dre, who had departed for solo careers in 1989 and 1991, respectively.
+Resuming his solo career Eazy-E released two EPs, yet he remained more significant behind the scenes, signing and nationally debuting the rap group Bone Thugs-n-Harmony from 1993 to 1994.